Polyporus: benefits, dosage, contraindications

 Anticancer

-Polyporus umbellatus contains bioactive polysaccharides (PUPs) notable for their antitumor activity.
+Polyporus umbellatus contains bioactive polysaccharides (PUPs) that are notable for their antitumor activity.
 These polysaccharides act by inhibiting tumor cell proliferation and stimulating the immune system.
-In vivo studies have shown that doses of 200 to 400 mg/kg significantly reduce tumor size and prolong the survival of mice with hepatomas.
+In vivo studies have shown that doses of 200 to 400 mg/kg significantly reduce tumor size and prolong survival in mice with hepatomas.
 These effects are attributed to the modulation of pro-apoptotic and anti-inflammatory signaling pathways.

 Usages associés